Moesha Buduong

 Moesha Buduong is a Ghanaian TV presenter, actress, and model who is also known for granting a controversial interview to CNN reporter Christiane Amanpour on issues of sex, love, and gender.
 She is a top entertainer in Ghana's television and movie industries.

 Personal life.

 Maurecia Babiinoti Boduong also known as Moesha Boduong was born on 10 March 1990.
 She comes from Greater Accra Region of Ghana.
 Retired Major Boduong and Tina Boduong are the names of her parents.
 Boduong has four siblings.
-She attended Nhyiaeso International Schooland Martyrs of Uganda Basic School in Kumasi and proceeded to Accra Girls’ Senior High School and later furthered her education at University of Ghana, Legon with a diploma in Theatre, Music, and Dance.
+She attended Nhyiaeso International School and Martyrs of Uganda Basic School in Kumasi and proceeded to Accra Girls’ Senior High School and later furthered her education at University of Ghana, Legon with a diploma in Theatre, Music, and Dance.

 She has accomplished a lot in her career as a performer, gaining followers from all around the country.
 She has undergone plastic surgery as well.